 Dr. Jen Karberg gave a virtual presentation titled Coastal Resilience: Important & Function of Natural Buffers and hosted by the Maria Mitchell Association Science Speaker Series.
 Follow the links above or find the embedded video below

-Karen Beattie is also giving an online presentation about American Oystercatcher Natural History & Ecology for the Nantucket Atheneum on Tuesday August 12th, 2020 @ 530 PM.
-Join in via zoom and participate!
+Karen Beattie also gave an online presentation about American Oystercatcher Natural History & Ecology for the Nantucket Atheneum.

 Our Science for Members Excursions along with our Mornings for Member Walks are running at limited capacity due to the State restrictions on group size, but spaces are open to our members on a first-come-first-serve basis.
 These walks are scheduled through September and are a great way to get out on our properties and learn first-hand science from our researchers and ecologists.
 We may add additional walks or extra days depending on the demand.
 Follow our Calendar of Events to stay up to date on new events that are added.